 Rejuvenate Your Sex Life to Help Your Marriage

 If you were to poll the majority of married couples regarding their sex life, the most common concern or obstacle would be time.
 Time is a rare commodity in married life when you consider how busy Americans generally are.
-Between school, work, children, taking care of a home and simply trying to balance a hectic routine, sex in marriage tends to fall to the bottom of the list.
+Between school, work, children, taking care of a home, and simply trying to balance a hectic routine, sex in marriage tends to fall to the bottom of the list.

-Unfortunately, when it comes to making time for our personal relationships, we are our own worst enemies.
-We allow work and daily routines to take over.
+Unfortunately, when it comes to making time for our personal relationships, we are often our own worst enemies by allowing work and daily routines to take over.
 More often than not, people don’t realize it until it’s too late and there is a problem in their marriage.

-Don’t think of it as a date for sex but rather let sex be the natural outcome of reconnecting with your mate.
+Don’t think of it as a date for sex, but rather let sex be the natural outcome of reconnecting with your mate.
 Be creative about planning your time together.
 Even if you have to make a schedule, it doesn’t have to become routine.
 Let it be the TGIF you look forward to during the week.